DillJoker5/House-485-Backend/README.md

 # House-485-Backend
 Complete api backend for the House-485-Website.
-Backend/APIs are completely built off of Go.
+Backend logic & Api endpoints are completely built off of Go.

 ## Description
 This repository holds all of the backend logic, api endpoints, and route endpoints for the [House-485-Website](https://github.com/DillJoker5/House-485-Website).